liberland/Constitution/Constitution.md

 a) Warrants, provisional measures regulating the necessary actions to achieve resolution in a specific case, or to safeguard the property rights of the involved parties or, in exceptional circumstances, third parties; and

-b) Decisions, representing the Judiciary's definitive resolution in a particular case, shall be binding in perpetuity once they attain legal force.
-The Judiciary shall ensure the availability of reasonable appeal options for any decision, including extraordinary appeals to guarantee the highest possible level of justice.
+b) Decisions, representing the Judiciary's definitive resolution in a particular case.

+3. The Judiciary shall ensure the availability of reasonable appeal options for any decision, including extraordinary appeals to guarantee the highest possible level of justice.

 ### Article 24: Enforcement